DrChristophFH/world-forge/wiki/history/events/Operation-Wisp.md

 ### Departure 458 AB

-### Keel Pass
+### Kielpass

 ### Survivors

-Only slightly less than 7 million men survived the Keel Pass.
-4 million came through the Keel Pass intact and gather at a group of islands several hundred kilometers off the coast of Elestenid for a stocktaking.
-The rest of the 7 million survivors were scattered throughout the north around the Keel Pass.
+Only slightly less than 7 million men survived the Kielpass.
+4 million came through the Kielpass intact and gather at a group of islands several hundred kilometers off the coast of Elestenid for a stocktaking.
+The rest of the 7 million survivors were scattered throughout the north around the Kielpass.

 #### In the North of the Free Lands